django-haystack/django-haystack/docs/installing_search_engines.rst

 More Like This
 --------------

-To enable the "More Like This" functionality in Haystack, you'll need to enable the ``MoreLikeThisHandler``.
+on Solr 6.X+ "More Like This" functionality is enabled by default.
+To enable the "More Like This" functionality in Solr 4.X, you'll need to enable the ``MoreLikeThisHandler``.
 Add the following line to your ``solrconfig.xml`` file within the ``config`` tag::